quangnd/marktrapp.com/jekyll/blog/_posts/2008-09-22-friendship-digital-world-part-1.md

 Scandalous social drama aside, even the kings of normative social networking, Facebook, attempt to fight this problem by setting guidelines and banning those who don’t follow their definition of a “friend.”
 As I’m sure you experience with your own usage of Facebook, the enforcement leaves a lot to be desired.

-Assuming Facebook *could* determine what one’s motivations were, the restrictions are seen as arbitrary and contrary to what we consider Frienship: if I’ve met a person once offline, does that count?
+Assuming Facebook *could* determine what one’s motivations were, the restrictions are seen as arbitrary and contrary to what we consider Friendship: if I’ve met a person once offline, does that count?
 What about a video conference?
 If they’ve emailed me?
 It’s going to be hard, if not impossible, to come up with a definition of Friendship arbitrarily and expect people to go along with it.
 If one defines it as “two people are friends if they shake hands,” there’s going to be a large contingent of disenfranchised people who have preferred the “high-five” as their preferred friend-making nomenclature.

 ## Describing, not defining, Friendship